rabchev/swaggy/README.md

 | format        | string    | Specifies whether file extensions (.json) should be assigned to REST endpoints.
 Defaults to empty string, extesions will not be used. |
 | sufix         | string    | Defines the actual extension.
 Defaults to empty stirng.                       |

+### Controllers

+Controllers are modules that export one Swagger spec object for every endpoint.
+Additionally they can export *models* property and *init* method.

+#### models property (optional)

+ JSON schema object as described in [json-schema.org](http://json-schema.org/latest/json-schema-core.html).
+Swaggy automatically registers the described data objects.

+NOTE: the names of the described objects must be unique within a Swagger instance.
+Later objects will override previous ones.

+#### init method (optional)

+If present, it will be called immediately before registering the exported endpoints.
+The method is useful if the controller needs to do some asynchronous operations during initialization, such as reading configurations.

+**init(swagger, opts, callback)**

+ - swagger (required) - The current Swagger instance.
+ - opts (required) - The options that ware passed to Swaggy.
+ - callback (required) - Must be called.
+The method accepts only on argument – **err**.

 License
 -------